Best XP Farms in Minecraft

 Because you cannot move the Spawner or harvest it, the best thing is to use the room the game has already provided for you, just like you do with Cave Spiders.

-Secure the Spawner with Torches and close off the room, leaving a single spot with open for you to look into the room.
+Secure the Spawner with Torches and close off the room, leaving a single spot open for you to look into the room.
 I usually make the single block opening at ground level with a Hopper right beneath.

 The Mobs walk up to the opening on their own when I’m near, allowing me to kill them continuously.
 The Hopper collects the Loot while the XP flies to me.